KDE/documentation-develop-kde-org/content/docs/getting-started/using_actions.md

 ## QAction

-A [QAction ](https://doc.qt.io/qt-5/qaction.html) is an object which contains all the information about the icon and shortcuts that is associated with a certain action.
-The action is then connected to a slot which carries out the work of your action.
+A [QAction ](https://doc.qt.io/qt-5/qaction.html) is an object which contains all the information about the icon and shortcuts that are associated with a certain action.
+The action is then connected to a [slot](https://doc.qt.io/qt-5/signalsandslots.html) which carries out the work of your action.

 ## The Code